101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-These Urban Ears Pampas Over-Ear Bluetooth Headphones have optimized acoustics for a rich listening experience, and the Bluetooth5.0 allows your grad to listen wirelessly for up to 30 feet.
+For people who like to listen to music at home without being tethered, these Urban Ears Pampas Over-Ear Bluetooth Headphones have optimized acoustics for a rich listening experience, and the Bluetooth5.0 allows wirelessly listening for up to 30 feet.
 The battery provides over 30 hours of play time on a single charge, and the control knob can be used to skip tracks, adjust the volume and answer calls on the go.
-There’s also an empty socket for sharing music with a friend.
+I received a pair to review and noted that there’s also an empty socket for sharing music with a family member or friend.
 The earphones have a collapsible design to save space, and they’re available in charcoal black, almond beige, and field green.

 -